[Last updated 11th October, 2019]

 The initial phase eliminates major sources of food chemicals (more on that below).
 You can choose to follow a strict, moderate or simple approach based on the severity of symptoms.

 After 2-6 weeks, the dieter goes through rechallenges to pinpoint which chemicals caused reactions in the first place.

 It’s not unlike the low FODMAP diet, which is an elimination diet used to detect food intolerance and treat irritable bowel syndrome.
 The FAILSAFE diet would usually be considered by those who had no relief on a low FODMAP diet.

 Summary: The FAILSAFE diet is also called the RPAH diet and tests for food chemical intolerances.
 It consists of an elimination and rechallenge phase, much like the low FODMAP diet.

 What is a Food Chemical Intolerance?

-Food chemicals can be naturally occurring compounds found in foods, or preservatives, colorants and flavor enhancers added during processing.
+Food chemicals can be naturally occurring compounds found in foods, pesticides used in the farming of food, or preservatives, colorants and flavor enhancers added during processing.